learn-co-curriculum/dsc-postgrad-repo-content-expectations/README.md

 ### Modeling

-While model development is an interative process, not every analysis explored should be in your final project notebook.
+While model development is an iterative process, not every analysis explored should be in your final project notebook.
 Models should be correct, iterative, and fully documented, including valid justification for decisions.
 Models are developed iteratively and justifiably, proceeding from a simple baseline model to more complex models.

 **Example questions to be answered:**